EliteAsian123/noa-plus-plugins/README.md

 # noa-plus-plugins
+### I have stopped updating this project.
+Some of these plugins may not work.

 This is a library that adds plugin support to [Noa Engine](https://github.com/andyhall/noa). noa-plus-plugins is in beta so there isn't much yet.
 The test-game is based off of the [Hello World Example](https://github.com/andyhall/noa-examples).
 If you are using this, it is required that you have prior knowledge of Noa.

 # Usage - Using Plugins